More at rubyonrails.org:

 }

-The actual values of the keys in the :addresses_attributes hash are unimportant; however they need to be strings of integers and different for each address.
+The actual value of the keys in the :addresses_attributes hash is not important.
+But they need to be strings of integers and different for each address.

 If the associated object is already saved, fields_for autogenerates a hidden input with the id of the saved record.
 You can disable this by passing include_id: false to fields_for.